 What is Baptism Preparation like at St. Mary Cathedral Parish?

 1. Initial Contact

 Click the Register for Baptism link above to start the process!
 Before coming in for your initial visit, we recommend you read through the FAQs on Baptism so that you can truly maximize the experience of the initial visit by being further informed.

 2. Online Education (First child only)

 The online REBORN series on Baptism is offered through FORMED.org.
 FORMED can easily be accessed by signing-up on their site and following the instructions they provide.
 LOGIN TO FORMED.
 (Make sure to select the St. Mary Cathedral with the Gaylord address when signing up!)
 The series consists of three sessions (video with follow-up questions).
 The ‘Reborn’ series can be completed at any time just as long as all three sessions have been completed before the baptismal class.
 The best way to complete each session is for the parents to watch together and then take some time afterwards for discussion.
-Be sure to write down any questions you may have and bring those to the baptism class.
+Be sure to write down any questions you may have and bring those to the priests.